David-g-g/PaymentGateway/README.md

-# Intruduction
+# Introduction

 Payment gateway to process payments with a fake acquirer.

-## Functinonalities
+## Functionalities
-It is prosible to create payments and retrieve payments.
+It is possible to create payments and retrieve payments.
 See Testing API for more details.

 **Swagger**: Swagger has been use to facilitate the exploration and testing of the API

 **HMac signature**: Implemented HMac signature message authentication.
-In order for a Merchant to be able to send payment request, the merchant has to be registered in the sistem and have a SigningKey assinged.
-Payment request have to be singed with the assinged SigningKey.
+In order for a Merchant to be able to send payment request, the merchant has to be registered in the system and have a SigningKey assigned.
+Payment request have to be singed with the assigned SigningKey.

 **Api key Authentication**: Authentication based on API key.
-In order to use the API the merchant has to be registered in the system and have an API Key assinged.
+In order to use the API the merchant has to be registered in the system and have an API Key assigned.
 The API Key has to be sent in all requests.

 **CQS** (not CQRS): Commands and queries has been separated following CQS principle.
 Commands and Queries are in the Application folder.